What is Alpha Testing?

 Disadvantages of Alpha Testing

-Though Alpha testing is very important before releasing the software application to the end-users.
+Though the testing is very important before releasing the software application to the end-users.
 But there are some of the disadvantages that need to be kept in mind by both the developers and testers before performing it like:

-- If the defects are left in the functional testing during the development stage, they remain uncovered in this as the main motive of Alpha testing is checking the user acceptability.
+- If the defects are left in the functional testing during the development stage, they remain uncovered as the main motive of Alpha testing is checking the user acceptability.
 It is not the in-depth testing of each requirement of software application.

 - The alpha testing environment is a replica of the production environment but still, some unnecessary defects arise because of some environmental issues which are unreal in the production environment.